 The TV star, 47, recently underwent a hysterectomy - a choice she made after being 'doubled up in pain' from a combination of perimenopause and endometriosis, a condition which she's suffered from since her early twenties.

-Speaking during her first Loose Women appearance since the operation, the presenter opened up about the procedure and admitted the recovery was harder than she expected.
+Previously speaking during her first Loose Women appearance since the operation, the presenter opened up about the procedure and admitted the recovery was harder than she expected.

 'The thing I didn't appreciate was how tired I would get,' she told the Loose Women panel.